HWKevin2009/Online-App-Downloader/README.md

 HOW TO USE: Download the app (or just download the whole folder) and just run the EXE FILE

+*Please use the latest version (release) because it's being constantly upgraded so old versions can be unstable and buggy.

 path: Online App Downloader\bin\Debug\Online App Downloader.exe

 NOTE: App name and the main screen name is different.